Print

 Notes

-• See my detailed tutorial for the Mascarpone Whipped Cream
+• See my detailed tutorial for mascarpone whipped cream.

-• I do not recommend making the frosting in advance and storing it separately.
+• Frosting preparation: I do not recommend making the frosting in advance and storing it separately.
 Make the frosting and frost the cake immediately.
-Then store in the refrigerator.
+Then store the frosted cake in the refrigerator.

 Nutrition